Azure/Azure-Sentinel/Parsers/ASimAuthentication/ProductParsers/ARM/AuthWindowsLogins/README.md

-# Microsoft Windows ASIM DNS Normalization Parser
+# Microsoft Windows ASIM Authentication Normalization Parser

 This template deploys the ASIM Authentication schema parser for Microsoft Windows.
 The parser is a part of the Azure Sentinel Information Mode.